hexxone/audiorbits/README.md

 ## About

 The Wallpaper is made for and maintained on the **Steam Workshop**.
-It is however basically a website and can be easily run in *most* browsers.
+It is however basically a website and can easily run in *most* browsers.

-Usually you need to own Wallpaper Engine in order to access it's Workshop Content (this Wallpaper).
-And so, in order to fullfill the Licenses on this Software, I published this repository.
+*Note*: Chromium-based browsers are preferred.
+Firefox seems to have performance problems at the moment?

-*But:* **Please address any [Issues](https://steamcommunity.com/workshop/filedetails/discussion/1396475780/1744478429683052516/) or [Ideas](https://steamcommunity.com/workshop/filedetails/discussion/1396475780/1744478429683052516/) on on Steam.**
+**Please address any [Issues](https://steamcommunity.com/workshop/filedetails/discussion/1396475780/1744478429683052516/) or [Ideas](https://steamcommunity.com/workshop/filedetails/discussion/1396475780/1744478429683052516/) on Steam.**

 ## License(s)